 The low-cost unmanned combat aerial vehicle is designed for deployment in surveillance, reconnaissance and long-range combat missions to deliver maximum operational flexibility and utility to the warfighter.
 It is intended to serve as an unmanned escort or wingman aircraft to a manned fighter aircraft in warfare.

 The state-of-the-art UAV is being developed under the low-cost attritable strike demonstrator (LCASD) programme of the AFRL’s low-cost attritable aircraft technology (LCAAT) project.
-The programme aims to rapidly design and manufacture UAS by developing superior design tools and employing commercial manufacturing processes to cut down production time and costs.
+The programme aims to rapidly design and manufacture unmanned aerial systems (UAS) by developing superior design tools and employing commercial manufacturing processes to cut down production time and costs.

 Kratos was awarded a $40.8m cost-share contract by the AFRL to develop a low-cost attritable strike UAV design in July 2016.
 The company is responsible for designing, developing and testing a high-speed, long-range and low-cost UAS under the contract.

-The flight test programme of the XQ-58A UAV includes five planned test flights in two phases.
+The flight test programme of the XQ-58A UAV includes a series of planned test flights in two phases.
 It is intended to evaluate system functionality, aerodynamic performance, and launch and recovery systems.

 The demonstrator aircraft completed its maiden flight at Yuma Proving Grounds in March 2019.
 The second flight test was conducted in June 2019.